Waskesiu Community Council

-The Waskesiu Community Council is democratically elected to represent the view of the Waskesiu community to Parks Canada.
+The Waskesiu Community Council is democratically elected to represent the views of the Waskesiu community to Parks Canada.
 We assist Prince Albert National Park in establishing practices for the operation of Waskesiu.

-It is intended that the Waskesiu Community Association, a body corporate established pursuant to the laws of Saskatchewan, through its elected council, known as the Waskesiu Community Council will be the recognized voice of the community.
+It is intended that the Waskesiu Community Association, a body corporate acting through an elected council known as the Waskesiu Community Council, will be the recognized voice of the community.